vnpy/vnpy/docs/strategy_testing_pipeline.md

 - notification state
 - initialization history window, when the live strategy depends on bar-derived state
+- runtime trade-gap diagnostics when live fills are materially fewer than offline replay signals

 ### 6. Paper And DEMO Review